Your Appraisal Came Back Low — Here's How to Fight It

 Document any major improvements the appraiser missed or undervalued.
 Did you renovate the kitchen last year?
 Install new flooring?
 Add a deck?
 Gather receipts and before-and-after photos.

-Write a clear, factual letter.
+Write a clear, factual letter — we cover exactly how to write an ROV letter that gets read.
 Don't get emotional.
 Don't insult the appraiser.
 Just present your evidence point by point.
 "The appraisal states the home has 1,800 square feet.
 The actual square footage is 2,000 according to the original building plans."

 Submit everything to your lender in writing.
 They're required to forward your ROV request to the appraiser.

-The whole process usually takes two weeks.
+The whole process usually takes two weeks — for a detailed breakdown, see our guide on how long a reconsideration of value takes.
 Sometimes the appraiser will agree to raise the value.
 Sometimes they won't.

 The Part Most People Don't Know